lewis-sqa/NEPs/specs/Standards/Wallets.md

 **Connecting**

-1. Create pairing and session (with no `FunctionCall` access to accounts).
+1. Create pairing and session (with no `FunctionCall` access to accounts but have a list of accounts to reference).
-2. Call `near_connect` to gain access to one or more accounts (via `FunctionCall` access keys).
-This will update the session `accounts` state.
+2. Call `near_connect` with matching public keys for each account (via `FunctionCall` access keys).
-3. Store key pair(s) locally to enable signing without WalletConnect for gas-only `FunctionCall` Actions.

 **Transaction signing (gas-only `FunctionCall`)**